Roo: Portrayals

+Satirical psychological study

-A tongue-in-cheek psychological study of Roo was published in the year 2000, by pediatricians at Dalhousie University in Halifax, Nova Scotia in the Canadian Medical Association Journal.
+A tongue-in-cheek psychological study of Roo was published in the year 2000, by pediatricians at Dalhousie University in Halifax, Nova Scotia, in the Canadian Medical Association Journal during its end of year issue in April; which publishes lighter more parody-style content.
 This Canadian team was following the trend of analyzing famous art works, to point out that even wonderful people can have disorders.
 Reuters reported as follows about the Canadian study:

 The researchers said they are especially worried about baby Roo, who is growing up in a single-parent household and whose closest friend, Tigger, is not a good role model.
 "We predict we will someday see a delinquent, jaded, adolescent Roo hanging out late at night at the top of the forest, the ground littered with broken bottles of extract of malt and the butts of smoked thistle," the article said.